njaremko/iota-pow-box/README.md

 This project provides IOTA PoW-as-a-Service

 Standard IRI `attachToTangle` requests return a JSON struct containing a `jobId`.
+Querying the server at `localhost:8000/<jobId>` returns either:

+- `"Not ready yet"`
+- a standard `attachToTangle` response with an error attribute
-Querying the server at `localhost:8000/<jobId>` returns either `"Not ready yet"` or a standard `attachToTangle` response with a PoW-ed trytes attribute.
+- a standard `attachToTangle` response with a PoW-ed trytes attribute

 To build this project, you'll need openssl-devel install (on linux) or equivalent openssl development libraries.